Learn how to test everything in this actionable guide to split testing.

-Split testing gives you the opportunity to compare different versions of your website, landing pages, or email messages to help you determine which one has a better conversion rate.
+Split testing gives you the opportunity to compare different versions of your website, landing pages, or email messages.
+This data will help you determine which one has a better conversion rate.

-Using split testing software allows you to track and analyze the different versions of your digital media, giving you the opportunity to make changes to your site or email and insight into what people find interesting and engaging.
+Using split testing software allows you to track and analyze the different versions of your digital media.
+This gives you the opportunity to make changes to your site or email and insights into what content your audience finds interesting and engaging.

 Why You Should Test Everything

-What grabs an audience's attention will vary from industry to industry, and if you don’t want to waste a lot of time or get frustrated looking for the elements your audience craves, then you need to do A/B split testing.
+What grabs an audience’s attention will vary from industry to industry.
+If you don’t want to waste a lot of time or get frustrated looking for the elements your audience craves, then you need to do A/B split testing.

 This is one of the easiest and most insightful ways to create a message that audiences can’t wait to read.